-increase local turnover and local multiplier effect in terms of 'social credits' gained via Your Priorities members activity and spent locally, for example on the lines of transition currencies or time-banking.
+increase local turnouer and local multiplier effect in terms of ' social credits' gained uia Your Priorities members activity and spent locally, for example on the lines of transition currencies or time-banking.

-6.1.10 Persona: Betri Reykjavik user
+5.1.10 Persona: Betri Reykjauik user

-Турс

-Betri Reykjavik user
+Type Betri Reykjauik user

-Name

-Ina

-Age
+Betri Reykjavík Name Ina Age

-34

-Gender

-Female
+34 Gender Female

-Occupation

-Accountant
+Occupation Accountant

-Tools

-Your Priorities
+Tools Your Priorities

-To expand public awareness, action and participation in budgetary questions
+To expand public awareness, action and participation n in budgetary questions

-Ina is a passionate free-software user who advocates the adoption of FLOSS for empowering the public in participating within the deliberations around budgeting in the City of Reykjavik.
+Ina is a passionate free-software user who advocates the adoption of FLOSS for empowering the public in participating within the deliberations around budgeting in the City of Reykjauik.
 Since the days of the 2008 banking crisis, the town hall has been increasingly opening up to citizens participation.
-Ina is a strong advocate of participatory democracy and - due to her background in accounting - she has been very active within the Betri Reykjavik network in order to inform peers about periodic budgetary decisions made by the Council.
+Ina is a strong aduocate of participatory democracy and - due to her background in accounting - she has been uery active within the Betri Reykjauik network in order to inform peers about periodic budgetary decisions made by the Council.

-An increased efficiency in budget management via participation/bottom-up feedback loops means saving for the City balance sheet.
+An increased efficiency in budget management uia participation/bottom-up feedback loops means sauing for the Citu balance sheet.
 In this scenario, citizens who participate in the works around the City budget are rewarded for their contributions in "prior-coins".
 Coins accumulated in various rounds of participation on the platform can then be used as a bonus for obtaining discounts by service providers such as city transportation companies, public facilities and private shops, potentially whoever has a stake on the outcomes of City economic and fiscal policy and wants to have a say.
 The architecture of Your Priorities offers instruments for collectively co-designing a social currency system for rewarding a citizen who pro-actively contributed to the selection of topics to be discussed, e.g. the drafting and deliberation on the City budget.

-• Tools for user's engagement in monetary and financial deliberation at the City level, i.e. participatory prioritization of town hall budgeting with the aim of policy co-implementation at City of Reykjavik level.
+Tools for user's engagement in monetary and financial deliberation at the City level, i.e. participatory prioritization of town hall budgeting with the aim of policy co-implementation at City of Reykjauik level.

-As a passionate user of Betri Reykjavik I want to increase the scope of engagement for myself and others by understanding budgeting better so that I can participate in city-level budgeting debates.
+As a passionate user of Betri Reykjauik I want to increase the scope of engagement for myself and others by understanding budgeting better so that I can participate in city-level budgeting debates.

 creating a tool for allowing users to collectively deliberate on City of Reykjavik budget.

-members of Betri Reykjavyk

-A more efficient budgetary policy at the City level

-an orientation (behavioral change) of Betri Reykjavik users to debate on participatory budgeting in a synergic dynamic with the budgetary division of the City Council.
+For members of Betri Reykjavyk We will achieve A more efficient budgetary policy at the City level an orientation (behauioral change) of Betri Reykjauik users to debate on participatory budgeting in a synergic dynamic with the budgetary division of the City Council.
 Consequently, when we see and document that budgetary policy includes priorities stated by the very citizens that the budget is made to serve.

-6.1.11 Lean Canvas Better Reykjavik upgrade
+5.1.11 Lean Canuas Better Reykjauik upgrade